TurtleCamera/USACO-TurtleCamera/CSE 199 Workspace/USACO Silver February 2020/Swapity Swapity Swap/README.md

       - Then, he wants the cows to repeat that routine K times.

 ###### Some ideas after reading the problem
 This is a really daunting question.
 No way can you even do O(N * K) because those values are too big.
-You probably can't even do O(log(N) * log(K)), although such a solution probably doesn't make sense here anyway.
 I had no idea where to start, so I don't have much to say here.

 ###### Doing the sample test case
 The sample test case tells the cows between indices 2 and 5 to reverse, and then the cows between indices 3 to 7 to reverse.